retro16/acsi2stm/doc/firmware.md

 * A few big desktop apps, at least one that runs correctly under EmuTOS
 * A disk image with the PP driver installed (bootable)
 * A disk image with the Atari AHDI 6.061 driver installed (bootable)
-* A file between 5MB and 30MB to use as a disk image (content doesn't matter)
+* A disk image with the ICD Pro driver installed (bootable) and 4 partitions
+  * ICD Pro files must be on the C: drive
 * The latest EmuTOS in PRG format: `EMUTOS.PRG`

 ### Needed hardware